Contextualist/grain/docs/source/tutorial_delayed.rst

   one computational node.

-- ``setup_cleanup``: commands to setup the running environments (e.g. load modules, source profiles, make cache dirs, etc.) and commands to clean up after a worker quits (e.g. delete cache dirs, transfer usage analytics).
-Prepend ``defer`` to mark a command to be clean up command (e.g. ``defer rm -r /tmp/cache``).
+- ``setup_cleanup``: commands to setup the running environments (e.g. load modules, source profiles, make scratch dirs, etc.) and commands to clean up after a worker quits (e.g. delete scratch dirs, transfer usage analytics).
+Prepend ``defer`` to mark a command to be clean up command (e.g. ``defer rm -r /tmp/scratch``).

 There are more options in the reference config, but now you should be all set to run things on clusters.
 You may want to name the file ``grain.toml`` and put it in the